mmetting/Building-an-Alexa-skill-with-Red-Hat-MAP---Part-III/README.md

 }
 ```

-The response should look like:
+The response should look like the following snippet:
 ```
 {
   "version": "1.0",